olvlvl/composer-attribute-collector/README.md

 **Can I use the plugin during development?**

-Yes, you can use the plugin during development, but keep in mind the attributes file is only generated after the autoloader is dumped.
-If you modify attributes you'll have to run `composer dump` to refresh the attributes file.
+Yes, you can use the plugin during development, but keep in mind the "attributes" file is only generated after the autoloader is dumped.
+If you modify attributes you will have to run `composer dump-autoload` to refresh the "attributes" file.

-As a workaround you could have watchers on the directories that contain classes with attributes to run `XDEBUG_MODE=off composer dump` when you make changes.
+As a workaround you could have watchers on the directories that contain classes with attributes to run `XDEBUG_MODE=off composer dump-autoload` when you make changes.
 [PhpStorm offers file watchers][phpstorm-watchers].
 You could also use [spatie/file-system-watcher][], it only requires PHP.
 If the plugin is too slow for your liking, try running the command with `COMPOSER_ATTRIBUTE_COLLECTOR_USE_CACHE=yes`, it will enable caching and speed up consecutive runs.